propertyhive/WP-Property-Hive/README.txt

 16. Not using a CRM?
 Property Hive comes with a free CRM to manage applicants, email matching properties to them, record viewings and more

 == Changelog ==

+= 2.1.10 - 2025-10-06 =
+* Added RealEstateListing schema support if using Yoast SEO
+* Added preliminary support for AIOSEO, including excluded off market properties from XML sitemaps and including RealEstateListing schema
+* Added commercial description title as CSS class when outputting formatted version so they can be targeted using CSS/JS
+* Added better support for commercial properties to REST API

 = 2.1.9 - 2025-09-25 =
 * Added 'blank_option' attribute to office form field so the default 'No Preference' option can be customised